Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Discussion

-Results of the EAWP case study similarly show that the integrated models provide more accurate and precise estimates of the abundance intercept ($\beta_0$) and trend parameter ($\beta_1$) than those produced using either the acoustic data (Model AV) or the point count data (Model C; see Figure~\ref{fig:eawp-abundance}).
-The acoustic data, while being temporally rich within each breeding season, are only available at four sites, which leads to large uncertainty in the trend estimate.
-While the count data have better spatial replication, they lack temporal replication at sites within a given year, leading to high uncertainty in the abundance intercept ($\beta_0$).
-The two integrated models utilize the temporal replication of the acoustic data and the spatial replication of the count data to provide more precise estimates of yearly trends and abundance, revealing the benefit of incorporating both acoustic and point count data when each data type alone cannot yield robust estimation of abundance.
-The close correspondence between the temporal trends of the integrated models and the temporal trends of EAWP from a multi-region, multispecies removal sampling effort in \cite{doser2020trends} provides further support for the ability of the integrated models to accurately estimate abundance and abundance trends.
-The substantially improved precision of Model ACV over Model AC, which contrasts from the simulation results, suggests manual validation of acoustic vocalizations may be necessary to achieve desired precision levels if the point count data are limited in their temporal replication.
-Overall, the case study suggests integrating acoustic data and point count data can lead to improved estimates of abundance even when each individual data set does not provide precise estimates of abundance and/or covariate effects.
+The Eastern Wood-Pewee case study shows the integrated models provide more precise estimates of the abundance intercept ($\beta_0$) and trend parameter ($\beta_1$) than those produced through analysis of either the acoustic data or the point count data alone (Figure~\ref{fig:eawp-abundance}).
+The acoustic data are only available at four sites, which leads to large uncertainty in the trend estimate.
+While the count data have better spatial replication, they lack temporal replication at sites within a given year, leading to high uncertainty in $\beta_0$.
+The two integrated models use the temporal replication of the acoustic data to improve the estimation of $\beta_0$ and the spatial replication of the count data to provide more precise estimates of the yearly trend ($\beta_1$), revealing the benefit of incorporating both acoustic and point count data when each data type alone cannot yield robust estimation of abundance.
+Because the ARUs were not implemented as part of the original study design and were somewhat clustered near wet areas within the park, this could potentially lead to conclusions from the acoustic data that are not indicative of the entire park.
+However, all models showed at least moderate support for a decreasing trend in EAWP abundance from 2013-2015, which aligns with the negative temporal trend from 2006-2019 of EAWP detected at MABI from a removal sampling effort \citep{doser2020trends}.

-Our novel integrated model lends itself to numerous extensions that can improve monitoring of wildlife via ARUs.
-If surveys are implemented across multiple years, the model could be extended to estimate demographic parameters \citep{Zipkin2017}.
-The models could be extended to multispecies (i.e., community) models to estimate abundance of an assemblage of species rather than a single species (e.g., \citealt{Farr2019, Zipkin2020}), and a recent extension of the acoustic occupancy model to a multispecies framework suggests this could yield substantial improvements \citep{Wright2020A}.
-Further, as discussed by \cite{keryRoyle2020} in the context of occupancy models, the machine learning/clustering algorithm could be directly incorporated into the statistical model.